Giorgio Pallavicino Trivulzio: Early life

 Giorgio Guido Pallavicino Trivulzio was born into an aristocratic family in Milan approximately one year before the incorporation of northern and central Italy into the growing body of territories that would be reconfigured and rebranded a few years later as parts of the First French Empire.
-His father was the Marquis Giorgio Pio: his mother was the Countess Anna Besozzi.
+His father was the Marquis Giorgio Pio; his mother was the Countess Anna Besozzi.
 Pallavicino Trivulzio inherited further titles as he grew up.
 Little is known of his early years.
 His father died when he was just seven, leaving his mother to attend to his upbringing.
 After he died Sebastiano Tecchio, the president of the senate in which he had served, delivered an affectionate oration in which he spoke of Pallavicino Trivulzio's childhood in a privileged single parent family.
-His mother, Anna was an educated woman who saw to it that her son was well taught.
-Contemporary literature reflected Italy's condition of disunity and subservience to the Napoleonic empire: she took care to see that his reading concentrated of the classical authors and orators of ancient Greece and Rome.
+His mother, Anna, was an educated woman who saw to it that her son was well taught.
+Contemporary literature reflected Italy's condition of disunity and subservience to the Napoleonic empire: she took care to see that his reading concentrated on the classical authors and orators of ancient Greece and Rome.
 She forbad the servants from addressing the child by his title as "Marquis" or stepping in to help him to undertake tasks that he should be perfectly well able to undertake for himself, and she inculcated in him the virtues of "severe frugality".
 For some time he was sent to a boarding school, on which he would look back without pleasure.
 Aside from the sense of rejection and what he perceived as an excess of religious practices, he found the quality of the actual teaching "superficial and pedantic".